A SWEET NEW YEAR

 - 1/4 cup strong tea

-1. Preheat oven to 200 C / 375 F. Grease and flour a angel cake tin.
-(Tube pan in the US)
+1. Preheat oven to 200 C / 375 F. Grease and flour a cake tin.
+Judy used an angel tin, a tube pan in the US, but any shaped tin will do.
+The main thing is to make sure it's well-greased, as this cake can be hard to remove!

 2. Blend all the dry ingredients in a bowl and set aside.